gnudeep/WSO2-AM-API-Import-Export-Tool/README.md

 # WSO2 API Manager Bulk API Import Export Tool

-This tool helps to export all the created APIs in a WSO2 API Manager deployment in to a set of source file and export it in to a different WSO2 API Manager deployment.
+This tool helps to export all the created APIs in a WSO2 API Manager deployment in to a set of source file and import it in to a different WSO2 API Manager deployment.

 To export APIs user has to use APIM REST API and the APIs exposed by api-import-export-2.0.0 web application.

 ####API Export steps

-####Create Applicatin for APIM REST API:
+#### Create Applicatin for API Manager REST API:
 ```
 curl -X POST -H "Authorization: Basic YWRtaW46YWRtaW4=" -H "Content-Type: application/json" -d @payload.json http://localhost:9763/client-registration/v0.9/register
 ```